KJStrand/Pulse_Rate_Estimation/README.md

 **Summary**

-This repository includes code for analyzing wrist-worn PPG signal data and estimating a pulse rate while including data from a three-axis accelerometer.
+This repository includes two python notebooks:
+- *pulse_rate.ipynb*: Python code for analyzing wrist-worn PPG signal data and estimating a pulse rate while including data from a three-axis accelerometer.
 The algorithm is design to detect the correct pulse rate in the presence of severe movement artifacts.
+- *clinical_application*.ipynb: Heart rate trend investigation using CAST dataset.

 Project completed as part of Udacity AI for Healthcare course (2020).